casaArseniy/OS_CMR-SS-SAX-NN-HEALTHY-VS-ICMP/README.md

 ## Pre-processing
 - From initial images, LV square area was extracted using mask min and max coordinate values.
 - Resulting sequences were padded and stacked into a numpy array (20, 60, 60).
-- Images were saved into the following dataset:
+- Sequences were saved into the following dataset:

 ```
 DL_CMR_NP/